awesome-selfhosted/awesome-selfhosted/README.md

 CMS are a practical way to setup a website with many features.
 CMS often come with third party plugins, themes and functionality that is easy to add and customize to your needs.
 See also [Blogging Platforms](#blogging-platforms) and [Static Site Generators](#static-site-generators)

-  * [99ko CMS](http://www.99ko.org/) - 99ko allows you to create a website in minutes without knowledge of Web development.
-It does not use a database server but relies on simple text files (JSON format) to store your data. ([Source Code](https://github.com/j84/99ko)) `NoLicense` `PHP`
   * [Apostrophe 2](http://apostrophenow.org/) - A node.js CMS with a focus on extensible in-context editing tools. ([Demo](http://demo.apostrophenow.com/), [Source Code](https://github.com/punkave/apostrophe)) `MIT` `Nodejs`
   * [Baun](http://bauncms.com/) - A modern, lightweight, extensible CMS for PHP. ([Source Code](https://github.com/BaunCMS/Baun)) `MIT` `PHP`
   * [BigTree CMS](https://www.bigtreecms.org/) - Straightforward, well documented, and capable written with PHP and MySQL. ([Source Code](https://github.com/bigtreecms/BigTree-CMS)) `LGPLv2` `PHP`